×

 Conclusion

 Students of economics can use the game theory's insights into strategic decision-making as a strong framework to analyze a variety of scenarios.
-Public spending decisions are used as an example to show how normal form games offer a structured way to comprehend the dynamics of interactions, strategies, and payoffs.
+Public spending decisions are used as an example to show how normal-form games offer a structured way to comprehend the dynamics of interactions, strategies, and payoffs.
 Students can understand the complexities of decision-making and develop a fresh understanding of how rational agents negotiate strategic interactions by embracing ideas like Nash equilibrium and iterated elimination of dominated strategies.
 The use of game theory in economic assignments can offer a novel method for comprehending and resolving challenging issues.
 As you begin your "game theory assignment," keep in mind that each scenario has a matrix of potential strategies and payoffs that is just waiting to be discovered.
 These insights could reshape how we view strategic decision-making in both theoretical and real-world settings.